-- aimswebPlus will be used as our county-wide universal screener and progress monitoring tool in grades K-8.
-It will be administered in the fall, winter, and spring (dates selected by the central office). - Odysseyware will ONLY be used for credit recovery and/or failed core classes during the school year or during Summer School -or- for Special Education students upon an IEP Team Decision. - IXL will be used as a supplemental to tiers 1, 2, and 3 instruction in grades 6-12 Reading and Math - Classworks may be used as a supplemental to tiers 1, 2, and 3 instruction in grades K-8. - SPIRE and Take Flight will be used as intervention reading programs during school, after school, and during the summer reading program. - BASE program will be used for social-emotional learning and may be used for behavioral interventions, etc. - Items from Teachers-Pay-Teachers may be purchased and used by teachers as supplements.
-These items are not approved as core curriculum by TCBOE.
+- Renaissance Star 360 will be used as our county-wide universal screener and progress monitoring tool for Math and Reading in grades 4-8. mClass will be used for K-3 Reading.
+It will be administered in the fall, winter, and spring (dates selected by the central office). - Edgenuity will ONLY be used for credit recovery and/or failed core classes during the school year or during Summer School -or- for Special Education students upon an IEP Team Decision. - IXL will be used as a supplemental to tiers 1, 2, and 3 instruction in grades 6-12 Reading and Math - SPIRE and Take Flight will be used as intervention reading programs during school, after school, and during the summer reading program. - BASE program will be used for social-emotional learning and may be used for behavioral interventions, etc.

-• Elementary guidelines
+Elementary guidelines

-- Reading coaches will develop the EOY assessment for kindergarten (all 3 schools must use it) - Kindergarten will not have nap time - No parent requests for teacher - Classes will be divided and teachers will draw to avoid "selected placement"

-• A district kindergarten report card is forthcoming and will be developed and used at all schools.
+- Reading coaches will develop the EOY assessment for kindergarten (all 3 schools must use it) - Kindergarten will not have nap time - No parent requests for teacher - Classes will be divided and teachers will draw to avoid "selected placement" - A district kindergarten report card will be used at all schools.